-In the age group of 50 to 54, your GPG with men of the same age is 12.1% (comapared to an overall GPG of 9.1%).
-However the median hourly income for women of your age ($29.00) is the same as that for all men, meaning you have no pay gap with all men.
+In the age group of 50 to 54, your GPG with men of the same age is 13.9% (comapared to an overall GPG of 9.2%).
+However you have a slight positive gap in your favour compared with all men's median income ($30.85), of -0.5%.

 There is little or no gender pay gap for workers aged 15 to 19 years.
 This reflects lower (and regulated) pay rates for young people competing for part-time work.
 However a pay gap emerges at ages 20 to 24, and this continues to widen.